 To view the active user sessions:

-- Click User Management in the top menu bar.
+- Click User Management from the side navigation bar.

 - Click Active Sessions.